amazon-archives/aws-appsync-rds-aurora-sample/README.md

 ### Setting Up Authorization

 The sample uses [Cognito User Pools](https://docs.aws.amazon.com/appsync/latest/devguide/security.html#amazon-cognito-user-pools-authorization) for authorization.
 Now that the sample stack has been created, the next step is creating a Cognito user to sign in.
-The easiest way to do this is by first going to the Cognito console.
-From there, click 'Manage User Pools'.
+You can do this programatically, but the easiest way to do this is via the Cognito console.
+Go there, then click 'Manage User Pools'.
 Next, you will see a list of different user pools under your account.
 By default, the sample will create one with the name 'AppSyncRDSLambdaPool' - click into that.
 You'll need two things from this console:

 #### Client Id
 The CloudFormation stack will automatically create the client resource for you.
 You can get it by clicking 'App clients', in which it will be under the text 'App client id'.